tytydraco/yessleep/out/Bellhaven_Woods__3Final__If_You_Remember_the_Bellhaven_Woods_Deaths_Read_This.md

 Malcolm had a gift for knowing a lot of people without appearing to work at it, and all of those people came.
 His coworkers from the grocery store stood near the back wall looking too young and slightly lost.
 Teachers.
 Neighbors.
 A group of guys from the JV basketball team he'd been close to freshman year.
 His mother in the front row holding herself very straight and Alicia beside her.
 Alicia had given me the map from the van the day before.
 I kept thinking about that — the map in my jacket pocket, the only thing of his I had.

+Every thought led back to him.

 I sat in the back with my dad and tried to listen to the minister.
 I looked at the closed casket and I thought about the van.
 The map above the wheel well and the Christmas lights and the way the engine turned over on the second try.
 I thought about our last conversation, the way he'd said tomorrow, the way I'd said tomorrow back.
 I thought about my phone on silent on my nightstand and three missed calls at 11:47 and 12:08 and 12:23 and nothing after that.
+I kept wondering what he had found.
+If he had been scared.
+I thought about how unfair it felt that somebody like Malcolm had ended up here.
+I thought about how many times I'd assumed there would be another chance to see him.

+I wanted another chance to hear him say *tomorrow* and believe there would actually be one.

 About forty minutes in, my phone buzzed in my pocket.